-- Concept 1: Focuses on the VOICE.
-This concept works on helping the vocal folds close better, reinforces the idea of "THINKING LOUD/THINKING SHOUT" and attempts to train the speech to be as clear as possible. - Concept 2: Focuses on HIGH EFFORT with emphasis on vocal and physical effort.
-This focus on effort is thought to override the muscles' lack of movement and slowness of movement to new effort levels particularly as the disease progresses.
-The clinician helps the person with PD scale the effort needed to perform the tasks during therapy. - Concept 3: Sixteen sessions are done on an individual basis for a period of one month.
+Concept 1: Focuses on the VOICE.
+This concept works on helping the vocal folds close better, reinforces the idea of "THINKING LOUD/THINKING SHOUT" and attempts to train the speech to be as clear as possible.

+Concept 2: Focuses on HIGH EFFORT with emphasis on vocal and physical effort.
+This focus on effort is thought to override the muscles' lack of movement and slowness of movement to new effort levels - particularly as the disease progresses.
+The clinician helps the person with PD scale the effort needed to perform the tasks during therapy.

+Concept 3: Sixteen sessions are done on an individual basis for a period of one month.
 This provides daily opportunity to practice, and over the 16 sessions, allows the degree of vocal effort to be increased.
 It helps maintain a certain level of motivation and accountability.
 It also provides adequate time for the skill(s) to be learned and transferred to other environments such as home or work.
-Finally, it allows the speech pathologist to document any fluctuations in the patient's performance. - Concept 4: Focuses on defining what the patient "knows" and "accepts" about the amount of effort needed to consistently increase vocal loudness to a level that is within normal limits.
+Finally, it allows the speech pathologist to document any fluctuations in the patient's performance.

+Concept 4: Focuses on defining what the patient "knows" and "accepts" about the amount of effort needed to consistently increase vocal loudness to a level that is within normal limits.
 The relationship between increased vocal effort and vocal output is then established.
-Those with PD often have problems knowing how loud their voice is. - Concept 5: Focuses on quantification.
+Those with PD often have problems knowing how loud their voice is.

+Concept 5: Focuses on quantification.
 The key is to motivate the patient and provide feedback about the improvement or the need for more improvement.
 During this phase all five concepts are integrated and all focus on high effort voice used daily.

-See Exercises for Speech Practice (Appendix B) for some functional words, phrases and sentences to use at home to practice projecting vocal loudness.

-The LSVT® daily voice exercises are introduced as part of the PSBC Communication and Swallow Workshop.
-While you will be able to perform these exercises, carryover of increased vocal loudness to all daily activities can be better improved by participating in a formal LSVT® program with a certified LSVT® SLP.
+Voice exercises are introduced as part of the PSBC Communication and Swallow Workshop.
+While you will be able to perform these exercises, carryover of increased vocal loudness to all daily activities can be improved by participating in a formal LSVT® program with a certified LSVT® RSLP.